Toyota Dynamic Force engine: V35A-FTS

 The twin-turbocharged version with 10.5:1 compression ratio.
 Pumping losses have been reduced by electrification of the waste gate of the twin turbo system.
 The engine achieves 37% thermal efficiency.
-A hybridised version (marketed as "i-Force Max" in North America) is also available with the same engine designation as the regular variant.
+A hybrid version (marketed as "i-FORCE MAX" in North America) is also available with the same engine designation as the regular variant.

-The hybridised version was named Ward's World's 10 Best Engines list in 2022.
+The hybrid version was named Ward's World's 10 Best Engines list in 2022.

+A number of customers have reported main bearing failures in 2022 through April 2024 vehicles equipped with the V35A-FTS engine, with mileage as little as 25,000 miles.